Astros vs. Giants Player Props Betting Odds

 |1

-Bet on player props for Thairo Estrada or other Giants players with DraftKings Sportsbook.
+Bet on player props for Thairo Estrada, LaMonte Wade Jr or other Giants players with DraftKings Sportsbook.

 Not all offers available in all states.
 Please gamble responsibly.
 If you or someone you know has developed a gambling problem or addiction, contact 1-800-GAMBLER.